 Defending Money Laundering Charges in Houston: Attorney James Alston

-Attorney James Alston is among the most respected criminal defense attorneys in Houston.
+Attorney James Alston is among the most respected money laundering attorneys in Houston.
 He has a 10.0 “Superb” rating on Avvo and is listed as a 2018 Super Lawyer.
 To defend against charges of money laundering involves establishing that either the funds did not come from a criminal activity, or that you were unaware of the source of the funds.

 Board-Certified Specialist in Criminal Law